chrismuke/squidpy_notebooks/examples/index.rst

 Older versions
 ---------------
-This section contains examples from older versions of Squidpy.
-Kept here for reference.
+This section contains tutorials and examples that have since been deprecated from Squidpy.
+They are listed here for reference.

 .. toctree::
     :maxdepth: 1